anywhichway/assentials/README.md

 # Updates (reverse chronological order)

+2019-02-19 v1.0.6b In one case leftEqual switched order or left and right.
+Fixed.

 2019-02-19 v1.0.5b Correct object matching for routes to be leftEqual.

 2019-02-18 v1.0.4b Added support for the `Iterable` continuation object `{value,done}` with `when` and `route`.